radianttap/CardPresentationController/README.md

 /// when it's being pushed further back var horizontalInset: CGFloat = 16

+///	Height of the "empty" area at the top of the card
+///	where dismiss handle glyph will be centered. public var dismissAreaHeight: CGFloat = 16

 ///	Cards have rounded corners, right? var cornerRadius: CGFloat = 12